NasuhaChehleng/data-science-with-python-2024/README.md

 <img width="300" alt="Screenshot 2568-02-25 at 20 38 28" src="https://github.com/user-attachments/assets/0a2c781b-b6f5-4f42-b9a1-26cdb518dde6" />

+2.Statisyics

-2.Then the data from the csv reader is pulled into the statistics node, Analyze the statistical values ​​of data such as mean, median, standard deviation, etc.
+Then the data from the csv reader is pulled into the statistics node, Analyze the statistical values ​​of data such as mean, median, standard deviation, etc.
 Send the results to multiple nodes that are tools to display the data in graphs.

 <img width="300" alt="Screenshot 2568-02-25 at 20 38 58" src="https://github.com/user-attachments/assets/bed25c49-0959-4f6c-ad6a-a8f6358d65e3" />